 Plasticizers are chemicals added to PVC to make it malleable.
 When it starts to leach out you can tell because the pony's body starts to feel sticky.
 With some of the smaller accessories, like Brandy the dog or Twinkles the cat, sometimes it causes their paint and faces to smudge off.
 This can happen both inside and outside the pony or accessory.
 Once the plasticizer is mostly gone, the pony's body will be hard and un-bendable.
 You can soften the pony temporarily by applying heat (with a blow dryer or by boiling, for example), but the body will harden again once the pony cools down.

-The article: That Funky Fungus mentions a bit about plasticizer.
-Another great article provided by Black Curtains, A Survey of Plastics in Historical Collections by John Morgan, provides some very interesting information about plasticizer:
+A great article provided by Black Curtains: A Survey of Plastics in Historical Collections by John Morgan, provides some very interesting information about plasticizer:

-For inexplicable reasons, ponies have metal parts inside them.
-These metal washers and weights rust over time.
 OxiClean baths will often remove rust.
-For stubborn cases, try CLR or Rit Rust Remover.
-You can use pipe cleaners, bottle brushes, long q-tips, or similar items to really get in there and scrub.
-I personally put a little bit of OxiClean directly into the ponies body, making certain some gets into all the little spaces.
-I fill the body with hot water and let it bubble for awhile, then rinse.
-This usually gets all the rust and gunk of of the tiny crevices that are super hard to reach.
+For stubborn cases, try Rit Rust Remover.
+You can use pipe cleaners, bottle brushes, medical swabs, or similar items to clean hard to reach areas.
+I personally put a little bit of OxiClean and hot water directly into the ponies body, making certain some gets into all the little spaces.
 Make sure to remove the weights and washers from their bodies and tails so they don't rust again.
 Removal and replacement of tail washers and rust tails are discussed in the hair section of the site.

 Photos courtesy Emery.